leebyron/testcheck-js/docs/API.md

 Generates a floating point number within the provided (inclusive) range.
 Does not generate `NaN` or `Infinity`.

-Note: The resulting *Generator* is not shrinkable.
+Note: The resulting *ValueGenerator* is not shrinkable.

 **Parameters**